 SAFICO building, Art Deco office building on Avenida Corrientes, Buenos Aires, Argentina.

-The SAFICO building is a tall office structure on Avenida Corrientes with 25 floors and a symmetrical front facade.
-A six-story pyramid section rises at the rear, giving the structure a distinctive profile from certain angles.
+The SAFICO building is an office tower on Avenida Corrientes in Buenos Aires, with 25 floors and a symmetrical main facade.
+A six-floor pyramid section rises at the rear, giving the structure an unusual profile when seen from certain angles.

 The community of curious travelers